Colin Linden: 2000s

-In 2000 Linden won three Juno awards: in the category "Blues", as the producer of Ray Bonneville's Gust of Wind; in the category "Roots and Traditional: Solo Artist", as the producer of Bruce Cockburn's Breakfast in New Orleans, Dinner in Timbuktu; And in the "Roots and Traditional: Group" category, as a member of Blackie and the Rodeo Kings.
-In 2000, Linden produced Sue Foley's Love Comin' Down and Paul Reddick and the Sidemen's Rattle Bag.
+In 2000, Linden won three Juno awards: in the category "Blues", as the producer of Ray Bonneville's Gust of Wind; in the category "Roots and Traditional: Solo Artist", as the producer of Bruce Cockburn's Breakfast in New Orleans, Dinner in Timbuktu; And in the "Roots and Traditional: Group" category, as a member of Blackie and the Rodeo Kings.
+That same year, Linden produced Sue Foley's Love Comin' Down and Paul Reddick and the Sidemen's Rattle Bag.

 For the album Big Mouth, a more acoustic recording, Linden recruited Keb' Mo', Bruce Cockburn, and other musicians.
-In 2002 Big Mouth won a Juno for Best Blues Album.
-In 2002, an album Linden worked on, Timeless, won the Grammy for Country Album of the Year.
-In 2002, he co-produced Stephen Fearing's That's How I Walk and Bruce Cockburn's You've Never Seen Everything.
+In 2002, Big Mouth won a Juno for Best Blues Album.
+That same year, an album Linden worked on, Timeless, won the Grammy for Country Album of the Year.
+He also co-produced Stephen Fearing's That's How I Walk and Bruce Cockburn's You've Never Seen Everything.
 In 2003, a third Blackie and the Rodeo Kings album, BARK, was released, and in 2006 they released Let's Frolic and Let's Frolic Again.

-In 2003, he had a minor role in the film "Intolerable Cruelty" as a singing, guitar playing minister and was featured performing Paul Simon's "The Boxer" during the closing credits.
+In 2003, he had a minor role in the film Intolerable Cruelty as a singing, guitar playing minister and was featured performing Paul Simon's "The Boxer" during the closing credits.

 2010s

-On 15 July 2013 Linden joined Bob Dylan's band for eleven dates until 3 August 2013 [when Charlie Sexton rejoined Dylan's band], playing the first show in Toronto, Ontario, Canada.
+On 15 July 2013, Linden joined Bob Dylan's band for eleven dates until 3 August 2013 [when Charlie Sexton rejoined Dylan's band], playing the first show in Toronto, Ontario, Canada.
 He was featured on Diana Krall's album Glad Rag Doll in 2012 and Rhiannon Giddens's Tomorrow Is My Turn in 2014.

 Linden has been a main musician, music producer, music director and songwriter for the ABC television show "Nashville" since its inception in 2012.
 He has performed electric, acoustic and slide guitar on most of the show's recorded musical numbers and appears regularly on screen in many of the live performance scenes.
 His primary residence has been in Nashville since the late 1990s.
 Linden performed as part of the house band for a T Bone Burnett–produced gospel music concert at the White House on 14 April 2015.
 Following the end of Nashville, Linden has been a member of star Charles Esten's band and has toured both the US and the UK with him.